 To think that superposition is just ignorance of a hidden physical state is to misunderstand it, as superposed quantum currents can flow both ways round a superconducting ring at once but physical currents would cancel (Cho, 2000).
 As Young’s experiment shows, the superposed photon really does go through both slits at once.
 Superposition is physically impossible but it is just business as usual in the quantum world.

-Superposition occurs because on a network, processing spreads in every possible way, regardless of physical limits, so when a photon spreads through two slits, it literally half-exists in both.
+Superposition occurs because on a network, processing spreads in every possible way, regardless of physical laws, so when a photon spreads through two slits, it literally half-exists in both.
 The photon as a process can spread itself around in ways that a photon particle can’t.

 a.
 Rotation axis.
 Around which the spin occurs, and a